aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 * Use `audience` instead of `resource` to reference the authorization server issuer
 * Add optional `resource` to indicate the resource server identifier
+* Added a section on how to advertise support in the IdP metadata

 -04